yangshenhuai/Y_P/content/post/first_hackerthon.md

 author: "Peter Yang"
 ---

-Last week,I joined Ericsson CGC hackathon 2017.
-We(team HotLadies) did a simple but interesting project using Raspberrypi,Arduino and several sensors.
+Last week,I joined a hackathon .
+We did a simple but interesting project using Raspberrypi,Arduino and several sensors.
 # Idea
 The Idea is simple.
 Using `Raspberrypi`,`Arduino` and `sensors` to collect data and send the data to `Wechat` Here's how system works. ![][1]